The Three Minute/Three Step Breathing Space

 tune in and become fully aware of how you are,

 then to tune out

 then anchor your attention to your breath or any other sensory focus you are comfortable with.

 Step 1.
 Becoming aware

 Bring your attention into the present moment by adopting a dignified upright posture.
-Then as: what is my experience right now?
+Then ask: what is my experience right now?

-- What thought are going through my mind?
+- What thoughts are going through my mind?
 Acknowledging thoughts as mental events (not truths) and identifying them in words if you can.

 - What feelings are here?
 Noticing any emotional discomfort.

 - What bodily sensations are here right now?
 Scanning the body briefly to pick up on any sensations of tightness or bracing

 Step 2.
 Gathering and focusing awareness to breathing